SeanLossef/web-systems-development/lab5/README.txt

 -Colleen: To add to a player's experience, I added background audio for the game.
 Music is toggled using a button that calls a jQuery function.
 For browsers that did not remove autoplay functionality, the music plays on page load.

+-Sean: I worked on a lot of the technical aspects of the js including working with LocalStorage for the challenge question.
+I found creative ways to display the timer and score on the page.

 Challenge Question:
 LocalStorage is useful for storing session tokens to keep a browser signed into a website.
 The token can be sent to the server and the server can verify that the token is valid to grant access to a resource.
 An example of this type of token is a JWT (JSON Web Token), where the token contains public user information as well as a hash that can be used to check validity.
 This is needed because local storage is not secure.
 Anything stored there is completely public to any code running in the browser so it should NEVER be used to store sensitive information.